thehyve/BioCypher-OT/README.md

 1. Ensure you have Docker installed and running.

-2. Follow the [Data Preparation](#data-preparation) steps to download the required datasets and place them in the `data/ot_files` directory.
+2. Follow the [Data Preparation](#data-preparation) steps to download the required datasets and place them in the `{PATH_TO_REPO}/data/ot_files` directory.
 You don't have to download and install poetry as mentioned in the [Installation](#installation) steps.

-3. Create a folder in the root directory called `dump` where a dump of the database will be stored.
+3. Create a folder in the root directory of this repo called `dump` where a dump of the database will be stored.
 This makes it easier to copy the database to other machines.
+Make sure to grant everybody read/write permissions to this `dump` directory.
+    ```bash
+    mkdir -p dump
+    chmod 777 dump
+    ```
+    **NOTE:** When moving the dump file, make sure not to change file permissions and ownership.
+Owner should be `7474:7474` and permissions should be `-rw-r--r--`.
 4. run the following command to start the BioCypher Open Targets adapter:
    ```bash
    docker-compose up -d